Best Souvenirs in Valletta (What’s Worth Bringing Home)

 A practical guide to buying souvenirs in Valletta: what to look for, how to avoid generic purchases, and how to shop without turning your trip into a mall walk.

-Photo by Mikhail Mokrushin on Unsplash.
+Photo by Reuben Farrugia on Unsplash

 Highlights